JonathanHoward86/LoginService/README.md

 Bootstrap 5.3.1

 Setup

+To get started with this project:
+Clone the repository
+git clone https://github.com/JonathanHoward86/LoginService.git
-To run this project, clone the repository and run it using Visual Studio or any other compatible IDE. git clone https://github.com/JonathanHoward86/LoginService.git
+Open the project using Visual Studio or any other compatible IDE.
+Run the application.

 Features

 User Login
 User Registration
 Password Reset
 Username Retrieval
 Logging with NLog

+Architecture

 Controllers
-LoginController
-Handles user login functionalities.
+LoginController: Manages user login functionalities.

-PasswordController
-Handles password-related functionalities.

-RegistrationController
+PasswordController: Responsible for password-related features.
-Handles user registration.
+RegistrationController: Manages user registration.

 Models
-ForgotUsernameModel: For forgotten username requests.
+ForgotUsernameModel: Used for forgotten username requests.
-LoginModel: For login requests.
+LoginModel: Used for login requests.
-RegisterModel: For registration requests.
+RegisterModel: Used for registration requests.
-ResetPasswordModel: For password reset requests.
+ResetPasswordModel: Used for password reset requests.
-ResetPasswordConfirmModel: For confirming password reset.
+ResetPasswordConfirmModel: Used for confirming password resets.

 Services
-EmailService
-Implements IEmailService and handles sending emails.
+EmailService: Implements IEmailService and is responsible for sending emails.

-Startup Configuration
+Configuration
-Configures services and middleware in Startup.cs.
+Startup.cs: Configures services and middleware.

-Program Entry Point
-Initializes the application and configures logging in Program.cs.
+Program.cs: Serves as the entry point for the application, initializing it and setting up logging.

 Razor Views
 Contains Razor views for login, registration, password reset, and username retrieval.

-Configuration
+Configuration Files
-appsettings.json: Contains logging and SMTP settings. appsettings.Development.json: Contains development-specific settings, including the database connection string.
+appsettings.json: Contains general settings including logging and SMTP configurations. appsettings.Development.json: Contains development-specific settings, including the database connection string.

 Acknowledgments

-The code in this repository were created with a little help from Chat GPT by Jonathan Howard, an aspiring software developer with expertise in Agile Software Development and proficiency in various programming languages.
+The code in this repository was created with assistance from Chat GPT by Jonathan Howard, an aspiring software developer with expertise in Agile Software Development and proficiency in various programming languages.